stuartparmenter/media-proxy/README.md

 ## Configuration

-By default the add-on runs on `host: 0.0.0.0`, `port: 8788`.
+By default the server runs on `host: 0.0.0.0`, `port: 8788`.

-You can optionally point it to a server configuration file.
-If you don’t set one, it defaults to `/config/media-proxy.yaml` — but you’ll need to create that file yourself if you want custom defaults.
+You can optionally provide a configuration file using the `--config` argument.
+Without a config file, the application uses built-in defaults.

-### Example config file (`/config/media-proxy.yaml`)
+### Example config file

 ```yaml
 hw: